 The responding officer will ask that an advocate from Victim Witness Services respond to talk to you about options and what to expect.
-If you choose to work with an advocate, they can help you contact Northern Arizona Care and Services After Assault (NACASA), and arrange a time for an exam with a Forensic Nurse Examiner (FNE).
+If you choose to work with an advocate, they can help you contact Northern Arizona Care and Services After Assault NACASA provides forensic exams.
+You may request the advocate or law enforcement call their crisis line on your behalf, or you may call for yourself. a NACASA staff member will call you or your designated point of contact to arrange a time for the exam.
 If you need transportation assistance, or want an advocate to accompany you, they can escort you to the exam at the agreed upon time.
 The FNE will ask you questions about the incident and conduct a thorough head-to-toe examination during which all physical injuries will be documented and biological evidence collected that later will be sent to the crime lab.
 The exam is voluntary and takes place in a quiet and confidential room.
 Exams are provided for free.
 The average exam takes 90 minutes to 2 hours, however some exams may take longer.
-While at NACASA, the FNE nurse will offer you a urine pregnancy test, morning after pill, sexually transmitted infection (STI) preventative medication, and a referral for full STI testing and HIV post-exposure prophylaxis review.
-If someone has been a victim of sexual assault, they are not required to make a report to law enforcement in order to get a forensic exam.
+While at NACASA, the FNE nurse will offer you a urine pregnancy test, morning after pill, sexually transmitted infection (STI) preventative medication, and will discuss options for follow-up STI and pregnancy testing.
+Please note that NACASA does not test for STIs, but rather offers preventative treatment.
+If you are concerned about HIV, NACASA staff can connect you with a provider to discuss medication for HIV prevention.
+This medication does need to be started within the first 72 hours after a potential exposure.
+If you are outside that window, staff can discuss options for testing.

+If a person 18 or older has been a victim of sexual assault, they are not required to make a report to law enforcement in order to get a forensic exam.
+If you chose not to report, law enforcement will store your kit anonymously, and you will have the option to report in the future.
+Evidence taken during the forensic examination will not be forwarded to the crime lab unless a report is made.
 However, please note that minors 17 years and under do need to make a police report to get a forensic exam at NACASA.
 In addition, police must be notified in cases of intimate partner violence strangulation before NACASA can perform a strangulation exam.
 NACASA is a part of North Country Healthcare on 2920 N 4th Street in Flagstaff, AZ.
 NACASA partners with advocacy agencies to provide information regarding options, crisis intervention, and support.

-If there is no serious physical injury, you may contact NACASA directly for their services without going through a medical provider or law enforcement.
+If there is no serious physical injury following a sexual assault, and you are an adult, you may contact NACASA directly for their services without going through a medical provider or law enforcement.
 The same services described above will be offered regardless of how you make arrangements to access NACASA, but appointments need to be made in advance.
 NACASA's crisis line is available 24 hours a day at 928-527-1900 or 877-634-2723, and their nurses see patients between 7am-7pm.
 NACASA can schedule exams any day of the week.